foxx3r/learning_group_theory/README.md

 **unit ring** - a ring with some 1-like behaviour for multiplication

 **integral domain** - a unit ring with no zero divisors

+**matrix group** - a group of matrices over a field with scalar multiplication

 # Concepts - field theory
 **field** - a ring with a multiplication inverse (division)